 - Category Attribute

 - Community Size Largest student body (number of students) (Top 20%)

 - Student Attention Lowest teacher:student ratio (Top 10%)

-- Fairvalley High (Continuation School)'s student population of 142 students has declined by 30% over five school years.
+- Fairvalley High (Continuation School)'s student population of 149 students has grown by 19% over five school years.